vergecurrency/verge/doc/build-unix.md

 **For Ubuntu only:**
 You can add the repository and install using the following commands:

+_Note : This won't work on 19.04 releases and superior since the bitcoin ppa hasn't a release file for it_

     sudo apt-get install software-properties-common
     sudo add-apt-repository ppa:bitcoin/bitcoin
     sudo apt-get update